Fischer-Maris/University-of-Richmond-CyberSecurity-ELK-Stack-Project/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_

 Answer: Update the [host file](https://github.com/Fischer-Maris/University-of-Richmond-CyberSecurity-Projects/blob/ed19dec/Ansible/hosts) .
-To specify you add the privite IP under elk not webservers in the hosts file.
+To specify you add the private IP under elk not webservers in the hosts file.

 - _Which URL do you navigate to in order to check that the ELK server is running?